GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ## Features

 The features as displayed below show the layout on desktop.
-The layout of all features responds to screensize and changes accordingly.
+The layout of all features responds to screensize and changes accordingly being fully responsive on mobiles, tablets and laptops as well as desktops.

 ### Header

 ![Screenshot of header](documentation/features-header.png)

 The Header appears on all pages and its position is fixed, so as to be visible at all times when navigating the site.
-The styling of the links in the header mirrors all other links throughout the site for continuity, with all links changing colour on hover.
+The styling of the links in the header mirror all other links throughout the site for continuity, with all links changing colour on hover.
 The users current page is also given a colour change to make the it clear which part of the site they are in.
 The logo on the left links to the home page and font awesome icons have been added to increase recognition of what this site is about.
 As the header responds to screensize, clear gaps between the links are maintained at all times.